 CIT Bank Account Options

 CIT Bank’s eChecking account is new to the lineup, and we’re glad CIT added it.
 The best thing about this account is that it accrues interest, a rarity among both brick-and-mortar and online-only banks.

 How much interest you earn depends on how much you deposit.
-You’ll receive 0.10% APY on balances as low as the minimum, $100.
-But you can earn slightly higher APY on balances of $25,000 or more.
+You can earn slightly higher APY on balances of $25,000 or more.

 The biggest drawback to the eChecking account is that CIT Bank doesn’t have any ATMs or its own, nor does the bank participate in an ATM network, such as Allpoint.
 However, CIT Bank never charges fees for using anyone’s ATM.
 And the bank will also reimburse you up to $15 per month for other bank’s ATM fees.

 CIT Bank doesn’t charge any regular maintenance fees, but if you overdraw on your account, you’ll have to pay $30 per item.
 That’s standard for many banks nowadays.

 The CIT Bank Premier High Yield Savings Account is a tiered savings account.
 The tiers are broken out as follows: